 - Using drugs,

-- Possessing guns or other deadly weapon, and
+- Possessing guns, ammunition, or other deadly weapons, and

 - Committing any other crime.

 Example: Ralph has been accused of domestic violence.
 He has been ordered not to contact his girlfriend.
 He shows up at her doorstep with a bouquet of flowers to say he is sorry.
-He gets arrested.
+He gets arrested for violating the MPO.

 In Colorado, mandatory protection orders last throughout the court process.
-They begin at your first court appearance.
-They end when your case is resolved.
+They begin at your first court appearance and last until it ends.
+A case ends when:

-- The prosecutor dropping all the charges against you.
+- The district attorney drops all the charges against you.1

-1.4.
-Can I get the terms of a protection order changed?
+Can I change the terms of an MPO?

 The terms of a mandatory protection order can be changed.
-You can request a change by filing a motion with the court.2
+You or your defense lawyer can request a change by filing a motion with the court.

 The process for changing the terms of a mandatory protection order is a formal one.
 It has to go through the court system and get approved by a judge to be effective.